 Within the dealership industry, some properties may be disqualified from bonus depreciation because of floor plan financing indebtedness.
 If the property has taken the floor plan financing indebtedness into account under the new rules for limiting the business interest deduction to 30%, then the property would not qualify for bonus depreciation.
 However, a real estate entity and operating entity should be treated as separate properties.
 In this case, if the operating entity is carrying the floor plan financing indebtedness, we believe the real estate entity should still be eligible to claim bonus depreciation.

 A cost segregation benefit analysis was recently conducted for a group of eight auto dealerships.
-The parent company had acquired buildings, new construction and renovation projects which resulted in a first-year savings of over $2M once the study was complete.
+The parent company had acquired buildings, new construction and renovation projects, which resulted in a first-year savings of over $2,000,000 once the study was complete.

 Cost Segregation as a Tax-Saving Opportunity for Your Auto Dealership

-Cost segregation can be a very beneficial tax planning tool for auto dealerships.
-If you own or plan to acquire, renovate or construct an auto dealership, cost segregation could be a beneficial tax planning tool.
-IRS rules allow taxpayers to apply a cost segregation study any time after the building is purchased, renovated, or constructed, which provides a unique opportunity to plan which tax year depreciation deductions are realized.
+Cost segregation can be one of the most advantageous tax strategies available to property owners.
+Accelerating depreciation deductions leads to lowering of taxable income and taxes due.
+IRS rules allow taxpayers to apply a cost segregation study any time after the building is purchased, renovated or constructed, which provides a unique opportunity to plan which tax year depreciation deductions are realized.